GARDEN GATES 115

 Mill Valley, CA

-Subsequent to the original prototype for garden gate style #115, a steady flux of commissions have resulted, in varying widths and heights.
-The postmodern garden gate #115-2 below is approximately 60″ width.
+Subsequent to the original prototype for walkway gate 115, a steady flux of commissions have resulted, in varying widths and heights.
+The #115-2 below is approximately 60″ width.
 Shown with the upper thru-tenons of the dense African Wenge.

 Finish: WoodRX ‘Chestnut’